freenas/freenas-docs/userguide/tn_initial.rst

 reference guide to the features built into the %brand% Storage Array.

-.. note:: it is important to use the graphical interface (or the console setup menu) for all non-ZFS configuration changes.
+.. note:: It is important to use the graphical interface (or the console setup menu) for all non-ZFS configuration changes.
    %brand% uses a configuration database to store its settings.
 If you make changes at the command line, they will not be written